What is a RiverLink transponder?

 in case drivers are traveling across tolled bridges at the same time.

-What if I ordered multiple transponders but did not receive all of them?
+What if I ordered a transponder, but did not receive it?

 Is Florida's SunPass part of the E-ZPass network?